pivotal/docs-tas-adapter/troubleshooting.md

     # ...
 ```

-> **Note** After changing the logging level for a component, it could take a few minutes for the cluster to reconcile the change.
-You should see a message that indicates that the logging level has changed, with the old and new logging level displayed.
+> **Note** After changing the logging level for a component, it can take a few
+> minutes for the cluster to reconcile the change.
+You should see a message that
+> indicates that the logging level has changed, with the old and new logging
+> level displayed.

 ### <a id="tap-logs"></a>Tanzu Application Platform logs